wheelbarrow777/tbchuntersim/README.md

 There might be many reasons for that, but some are:

+- TBC Hunter Sim only simulates the hunter DPS, and doesn't take the pet DPS into account.
+Adding pet DPS is on the roadmap.
 - The Sixx spreadsheet simulator is in Google Sheets, and its floating points have low resolution and thus lower accuracy.
 This causes more rounding errors, which are not present in this sim (at least not to the same extent).
 These rounding errors impacts delay between each ability.
 - This simulator does not take latency into account
 - There is a bug somewhere